O eu e o tu (The I and the You)

 Yes.
 I would argue that is often the central goal of a work – either through challenge or kinship.
 Nostalgia and trauma are both valuable.

-– Eric A. Anderson, game developer and world-builder for the Myst series, Obduction, and The Witness (via The Brief →)
+– Eric A. Anderson, game developer (Myst series, The Witness) (via The Brief →)

 Not always.
 Sometimes it distances and isolates the audience.

-– Leah Hayes, bestselling graphic novelist and musician (via The Brief →)
+– Leah Hayes, graphic novelist (Not Funny Ha-Ha) and musician (via The Brief →)